A-1 (autovía)

 The A-1 (also informally known as Autovía del Norte; Iparraldeko Autobia) is a Spanish autovía route which starts in Madrid and ends in Irun.
-It replaced the former national road from Madrid to France, the N-I. It carries the designation of European route E05, and, as one of the major north-south arteries of Spain, is one of the country's busiest highways.
+It replaced the former national road from Madrid to France, the N-1 road.
+It carries the designation of European route E05, and, as one of the major north–south arteries of Spain, is one of the country's busiest highways.

 Between Burgos and Armiñón there is a toll alternative for this autovía, the autopista AP-1.

 In 2011, work was ongoing to bring the section between Burgos and Madrid up to modern standards.

 Sections

 Autovía A-1 currently has two sections: one between Madrid and Burgos and another between Miranda de Ebro and Alsasua.
 Traffic through the 49.6 km discontinuity between Burgos and Miranda de Ebro is redirected to the N-I. Beyond Altsasu, traffic continues on the N-I to the French border.